 What are the difficulties involved with typical sourcing?

 There are many difficulties stores face from sourcing online, but I think one of the biggest challenges is managing all of the orders individually.
 Stores usually pay with a credit card so now they are faced with multiple shipments and multiple invoices.
 It can easily become too much to manage, especially when you are sourcing one or two books at a time.
 Not only is it time consuming, but stores have to factor in the fees associated with various sellers on the marketplace.
 Does the book’s price reflect the landed cost of the book?

 Another challenge for stores when sourcing is receiving the incorrect books, damaged books and counterfeit books.
 Counterfeit textbooks are a substantial problem in the educational marketplace.
 In many cases, you could buy a counterfeit book without realizing it.
 Ask yourself how much inventory is safely available on the marketplace.
 Stores should be sourcing from trusted partners, who are going to make sure they don’t end up with illegal books.

-How does the program streamline the process of sourcing for stores?
+How does the tool streamline the process of sourcing for stores?

 Is there a fee for the MBS sourcing program?

 There are no agreements, no paperwork and no additional fees to use SimpleSource.
 You determine the number of books and the price you are willing to pay and from there.
 We source the books based on your parameters.

 What do you like best about your job with MBS?

 It’s going to sound very cliché, but it is the customers I like best.
 We have a very diverse customer base, who are always contributing unique perspectives that we incorporate into our solutions.
 The ability for MBS, as a company, to always stay on top and keep with our changing industry is what drives me every day.
 I think that has helped us evolve and separate ourselves from our competitors over the years.
 We take our customer needs seriously and there is never just one solution to fix a need or a desire.
 We continuously make strides to provide solutions for all stores.